scikit-hep/scikit-hep.github.io/pages/developers/pytest.md

 ### Running PyTest

-You can run pytest directly with `pytest` or `python -m pytest`.
+You can run PyTest directly with `pytest` or `python -m pytest`.
 You can optionally give a directory or file to run on.
 You can also select just some subset of tests with `-k <expression>`, or an exact test with `filename.py::test_name`.

 If a test fails, you have lots of options to save time in debugging.
 Adding `-l`/`--show-locals` will print out the local values in the tracebacks.
 You can run pytest with `--pdb`, which will drop you into a debugger on each failure.
 Or you can use `--trace` which will drop you into a debugger at the start of each test selected (so probably use the selection methods above).
 PyTest also supports `breakpoint()` in Python 3.7+.
 [See the docs](https://docs.pytest.org/en/stable/usage.html) for more running tips.